VeckoTheGecko/VeckoTheGecko/README.md

 > _If I have seen further, it is by standing on the shoulders of giants._
 > _-Isaac Newton_

+_Please tag me @VeckoTheGecko if you want my feedback on things.
+I get a lot of notifications - it helps me filter out the signal from the noise._

 ```
 ⌨👦☕ Employed at Utrecht University
 🌱🌱🌱 Chasing a career in earth data and research software engineering, focussing on